getreu/tp-note/docs/source/tp-note--manpage.md

 *Sort tags* for new notes are generated with the '`[TMPL] *_filename`' templates and updated with the '`[TMPL] sync_filename`' template.
-By default, the characters '`_`', '`-`', _space_, '`\t`' and '`.`' are recognized as being part of a *sort-tag* when they appear at the beginning of a filename.
+By default, the characters '`_`', '`-`', _space_, '`\t`' and '`.`' are recognized as being part of a *sort tag* when they appear at the beginning of a filename.
 This set of characters can be modified with the '`[filename] sort_tag_chars`' configuration variable.
 In addition, one special character '`[filename] sort_tag_extra_separator`' (by default '`'`') is sometimes used as